Owner & Head Instructor

 Scott is a professed sailing addict and brings a wealth of experience to the Sea to Sky Sailing team.

 As a Safety at Sea instructor with BC Sailing and lead trainer of rescue crews with the Royal Canadian Marine Search & Rescue station in Squamish, Scott is particularly knowledgeable on safety issues for sailors and is spearheading Sea to Sky Sailing’s Boat Safety Review service amongst other Own-Boat Services.

 Scott is an IYT Recreational Instructor with a special interest in helping those who are new to sailing get more involved in the sport, especially through racing.
 He has been actively involved in supporting the Squamish sailing community through his work on the Squamish Open Annual Regatta (SOAR) and the introduction of an open-to-all Squamish Social Sailing group.

 Scott has raced his J/30 onto the podium in many racing events and club series, both with a full crew and often choosing to race shorthanded.
-In 2017 he’s taking the extreme (and awesome) step of racing the VanIsle 360 double handed!
+In 2017 he took the extreme (and awesome) step of racing the VanIsle 360 double-handed!

 BIGGEST SAILING ADVENTURE (SO FAR)

 Victoria to Maui race in 2012 as navigator and watch captain.